 Hepatic artery thrombosis in 3 to 5% (especially in small children or recipients of split grafts)

 Hepatic artery mycotic aneurysm or pseudoaneurysm and hepatic artery rupture

 Typically, symptoms and signs of early complications include fever, hypotension, and abnormal liver test results.

 The most common late complications are

 After liver transplantation with deceased donor grafts, strictures are particularly common, occurring in about one fourth to one third of recipients.
 Strictures can sometimes be treated endoscopically or using percutaneous transhepatic cholangiographic dilation, stenting, or both, but they often ultimately require retransplantation.

 At 1 year after liver transplantation, survival rates are

 Overall survival rates are

 Survival is better for patients who had chronic rather than acute liver failure.
 Death after 1 year is usually attributable to a recurrent disorder (eg, cancer, nonalcoholic steatohepatitis [NASH]) rather than to posttransplantation complications.

-Recurrent hepatitis C used to lead to cirrhosis in 15 to 30% of patients by 5 years, but newer antiviral therapies have made this a rare event.
+Recurrent hepatitis C used to lead to cirrhosis in 15 to 30% of patients by 5 years, but current antiviral therapies have made this a rare event.
 Even early-onset posttransplant cholestatic hepatitis C can be easily reversed with antivirals.
 Hepatic disorders with an autoimmune component (eg, primary biliary cirrhosis, primary sclerosing cholangitis, autoimmune hepatitis) recur in 20 to 30% by 5 years.